maxim945/TEMdatabase/README.md

 Getting started

-1. First you have to install all dependencies./n 1.2   go into the TEMdatabase directory./n
+1. First you have to install all dependencies.

+2. Go into the TEMdatabase directory.

-1.3   run the installaion line from within the TEMdatabase directory: python3 install_prerequisites.py /n 1.3.1 Alternatively you can go to Install_Packages directory,
+3. Run the installaion line from within the TEMdatabase directory: python3 install_prerequisites.py

-      open the Install.ipynb file and run it from jupyter notebook./n
+4. Alternatively you can go to Install_Packages directory, open the Install.ipynb file and run it from jupyter notebook.

-After the installation is done./
+After the installation is done.

-2. Collect the data with which you will populate your database./ 2.1   Open the BLAST.ipynb file.
+2. Collect the data with which you will populate your database.
+3.
+4.1   Open the BLAST.ipynb file.

-2.2   You will need a seed fasta file to start from doing your BLAST search.(as an example TEM-1 beta lactamse).
+5.2   You will need a seed fasta file to start from doing your BLAST search.(as an example TEM-1 beta lactamse).
-2.3   The serach parameters can be changed based on the inserted parameters.
+6.3   The serach parameters can be changed based on the inserted parameters.
 For further help:
       https://biopython.org/docs/1.75/api/Bio.Blast.NCBIWWW.html
 2.4   The result is being saved as an XML file in the document directory.